keptn/keptn/docs/developer/api_guidelines.md

 # Introduction
-This document should serve as a guideline for adding endpoints to the Keptn API, and should help to provide a consistent user experience across all of our APIs.
+This document serves as a guideline for adding endpoints to the Keptn API, and should help to provide a consistent user experience across all of our APIs.

 # API Grouping
 We define three different *types* of APIs: